milvus-io/milvus-docs/site/en/reference/index.md

   - For 128-dimensional floating-point embeddings, the storage they take up is 128 * the size of float = 512 bytes.
 And the [distance metrics](metric.md) used for float-point embeddings are Euclidean distance (L2) and Inner product.

-  - These types of indexes include FLAT, IVF_FLAT, IVF_PQ, IVF_SQ8, and HNSW.
+  - These types of indexes include FLAT, IVF_FLAT, IVF_PQ, IVF_SQ8, HNSW, and ScaNN<sup>(beta)</sup> for CPU-based ANN searches and GPU_IVF_FLAT and GPU_IVF_PQ for GPU-based ANN searches.

 - Indexes for binary embeddings

   - For 128-dimensional binary embeddings, the storage they take up is 128 / 8 = 16 bytes.
-And the distance metrics used for binary embeddings are Jaccard, Tanimoto, Hamming, Superstructure, and Substructure.
+And the distance metrics used for binary embeddings are Jaccard and Hamming.

   - This type of indexes include BIN_FLAT and BIN_IVF_FLAT.